-This blackberry kuchen is a delicious recipe, its filling is made with yogurt and is very similar in texture and flavour to cheesecake.
-Like any southern recipe, it is very similar to a German recipe.
+This blackberry kuchen is a delicious recipe, it´s filling is made with yogurt and is very similar in texture and flavor to the cheesecake.

-Although it can look very similar to the German style raspberry kuchen, the filling of both kuchens is different, the raspberry filling is based on milk thickened with cornstarch, something like a pastry cream, while in this southern kuchen of blackberries we will make the filling based on Greek yogurt and sweetened with condensed milk, So the result is closer to a cheesecake in flavour and texture.
+Although it can look very similar to the German style raspberry kuchen, or the poppy seed pie the filling of both kuchens is different, the raspberry and poppy seed fillings are based on milk thickened with cornstarch, something like pastry cream, while in this southern kuchen of blackberries, we´ll make the filling based on Greek yogurt sweetened with condensed milk, So the result is closer to a cheesecake in flavor and texture.

-If you do not have plain Greek yogurt do´nt worry, you can use vanilla or replace it with traditional unflavored yogurt or vanilla, anyway if you use Greek yogurt the result will be better, since it will be creamier.
-TIP: that depending on the yogurt you use the cooking time can vary, so more than in the time that our kuchen takes in the oven, the most important thing is that when touching it gently (and carefully since it will be hot) the filling does not stick to the fingers.
+If you don´t have plain Greek yogurt, don´t worry, you can use Greek vanilla yoghurt or replace it with traditional unflavored or vanilla yogurt, but keep in mind that if you use Greek yogurt the result will be better, since it will be creamier.
+TIP: depending on the yogurt you use the cooking time can vary, so instead of measuring the exact time it takes in the oven, the most important thing is that when gently (and carefully since it will be hot) touching the kuchen, the filling does not stick to the fingers.

-Once our blackberry kuchen is cold we can store it covered in the refrigerator, I recommend that if you have it more than 3 or 4 days before refrigerating it cover it with plastic foil (alusa foil type) touching the filling, so they will prevent it from drying out and cracking.
+Once our blackberry kuchen is cold we can store it covered in the refrigerator, I recommend that if you are planning to keep it for more than 3 or 4 days in the refrigerator then cover it with plastic foil touching the filling, that way it won´t dry out and crack.

 Blackberry kuchen